akolybelnikov/dev-resume/README.md

 as a full-time software engineer, mostly in web-development.
 I use a wide range of technologies both on the frontend, and on the backend.
 I love my work and strive to become better at all the aspects of it.

 ## Study
 towards OMSCS degree at Georgia Institute of Technology known as Georgia Tech in my free time as a strategy to improve and broaden my understanding of the fundamental concepts of Computer Science.
-So far I have completed Network Security, Computer Networks, Software Development Process, Graduate Introduction to Operating Systems, Video Games Design and Embedded Systems Optimization.
-Still on the agenda are Graduate Introduction to Algotithms, Network Science, Distributed Systems and Machine Learning.
+So far I have completed Network Security, Computer Networks, Software Development Process, Graduate Introduction to Operating Systems, Video Games Design, Embedded Systems Optimization and Database Systems Concepts and Design.
+Still on the agenda are Graduate Introduction to Algotithms, Distributed Systems and Machine Learning.

 ## Interested in
 creating tools for developers with Rust and Javascript, learning about functional programming.